ufo-github/ponyfoo/posts/2013-07-08_getting-over-jquery.md

 There isn't a lot left to cover about DOM manipulation that wasn't covered in the other topics we've been discussing.
 If we look at the [API documentation](http://api.jquery.com/category/manipulation/ "Manipulation - jQuery API Documentation") once again, you'll notice we've accounted for most of the methods in the category.
 The ones we didn't mention are mostly measure computations, DOM altering methods, or methods such as `.val()`, `.text()` and `.html()`, which _don't really abstract any cross-browser limitations away_.

 When it comes to altering the DOM, the native methods can be [found on MDN][dom].
-Once we know about those, all jQuery really does is _build on top_ of the `Node` API, providing us with some [syntactic sugar](http://en.wikipedia.org/wiki/Syntactic_sugar "Syntactic Sugar"), such as `insertAfter`.
+Once we know about those, all jQuery really does is _build on top_ of the `Node` API, providing us with some [syntactic sugar](http://en.wikipedia.org/wiki/Syntactic_sugar "Syntactic Sugar"), such as `insertAfter` does.

 ## **Plugins**

-![plugins.jpg][1]
+![plugins.jpg][plugins]

 Ah, plugins!
 Do we really need _everything_ to be a [jQuery plugin](http://net.tutsplus.com/tutorials/javascript-ajax/14-reason-why-nobody-used-your-jquery-plugin/ "14 Reasons Why Nobody Used Your jQuery Plugin")?
 I get _ecstatic_ whenever I find a small library, which performs its intended objectives really well, has a _succint API_, and **doesn't freaking depend on jQuery for _absolutely no reason_**.

 I guess my point is, make it a _conscious decision_.
 Don't mindlessly turn your _ten line miracle worker_ into a jQuery plugin just because you want to use `.hide()` and `.show()`.
 Write native code instead.
 You'll probably learn to _write better code_ while at it, and more people will be able to use it, _to boot_.

-> Oh, and **stay the hell away from [jQuery UI](http://jqueryui.com "jQuery User Interface")**, too.
-Thank you.
+> Oh, and **stay the hell away from [jQuery UI](http://jqueryui.com "jQuery User Interface")**, too. _Thank you_.

 Unless you are really _using it extensively_.
-If you only need the dialogs, you can get away with [just a few lines](http://raventools.com/blog/create-a-modal-dialog-using-css-and-javascript/ "Create a Modal Dialog Using CSS and Javascript") of CSS code!
+If you only need the dialogs, you can get away with [just a few lines](http://raventools.com/blog/create-a-modal-dialog-using-css-and-javascript/ "Create a Modal Dialog Using CSS and JavaScript") of CSS code!

 ##### Need a Talk?

-Below is an excellent talk on jQuery, by Remy Sharp.
+Below is an excellent talk on jQuery, by [Remy Sharp](http://remysharp.com/ "Remy Sharp's Blog").
 He addresses a lot of important points, and raises some very good questions.
 He also presents a minimal library called [min.js](github.com/remy/min.js "min.js on GitHub"), which I think shows _a lot_ of promise.
 In this half hour _ish_ talk, you'll learn how you can actually write native BOM pretty effortlessly, without having to resort to a jQuery-like library.

 [![remy-on-jquery](http://i.imgur.com/nORxT86.jpg)](http://vimeo.com/68910118 "So you know jQuery.
 Now what?")